-Make sure that a pin is in a level that cannot trigger the sense mechanism before enabling it.
-The DETECT signal will go high immediately if the SENSE condition configured in the PIN_CNF registers is met when the sense mechanism is enabled.
-This will trigger a PORT event if the DETECT signal was low before enabling the sense mechanism.
-See GPIOTE - GPIO tasks and events on page 123.
+Pins should be in a level that cannot trigger the sense mechanism before being enabled.
+If the SENSE condition configured in the PIN\CNF registers is met when the sense mechanism is enabled, the DETECT signal will immediately go high.
+A PORT event is triggered if the DETECT signal was low before enabling the sense mechanism.
+See GPIOTE - GPIO tasks and events on page 126.